yonatangross/GamingStore/README.md

 3. Generated mock data using [Mockaro](https://www.mockaroo.com/)
 4. Implemented graphs using [d3js](https://d3js.org)
 5. Implemented Google Maps and Facebook API
+6. Implemented Email Service using [MailKit](https://github.com/jstedfast/MailKit)
-6. Using AJAX to display asynchronously
+7. Using AJAX to display asynchronously

 ## Installation
 0. Make sure you have secrets.json on your computer in %APPDATA%